kompetenzbolzen/ltask/Readme.md

 All output from targets is printed to `STDOUT`, prefixed by the hostname.
 This also includes text sent to `STDERR`, which is prefixed by `[ERR]`.
-Text is displayed "as it comes", not sorted by host.
+Text is displayed "as it comes", not grouped by host.
-If required, this can be done afterwards with tools such as `grep` Status and error messages are printed to `STDERR`.
+Status and error messages are printed to `STDERR`.
 In Linear execution mode, ltask displays a progress meter.